Jomolungma/WhatsAppChatBeautifier/README.md

 ## Caveats

-WhatsApp and Threma use localized strings in its exported chats, such as "<attached>" translated to the phone's language to reference attached media, and localized timestamps for its messages.
+WhatsApp and Threma use localized strings in its exported chats, such as "&lt;attached&gt;" translated to the phone's language to reference attached media, and localized timestamps for its messages.
 Switch your phone to English while exporting chats to avoid any localization issues.

 Image captions and quoted messages are not exported by WhatsApp.